wahidyankf/hijra-eng-onboarding/apps-standalone/hijra-eng-onboarding/content/learn/de-onboarding-foundations/ch04-web-integration-and-apis/_index.md

 ## 4.0 Introduction: Why This Matters for Data Engineering

-In data engineering, integrating external data sources via APIs is critical for real-time analytics in Hijra Group’s Sharia-compliant fintech ecosystem.
-APIs enable fetching financial transaction data, such as payment records from a Sharia-compliant bank’s API, to analyze trends and ensure compliance with Islamic Financial Services Board (IFSB) standards.
-The `requests` library simplifies HTTP requests, handling thousands of transactions with \~100ms latency per request, while JSON parsing integrates seamlessly with Pandas DataFrames (\~24MB for 1M rows, per Chapter 3).
-This chapter introduces **HTTP fundamentals**, **REST APIs**, and **MVC concepts**, building on Chapters 1–3 to fetch, validate, and transform transaction data, preparing for scalable pipelines and web frameworks like FastAPI (Chapter 53).
+In data engineering, integrating external data sources via APIs is critical for real-time analytics in Hijra Group’s fintech ecosystem.
+APIs enable fetching and managing content data, such as user posts from a social media platform, to analyze engagement metrics and inform business strategies.
+The `requests` library simplifies HTTP requests, handling thousands of records with \~100ms latency per request, while JSON parsing integrates seamlessly with Pandas DataFrames (\~24MB for 1M rows, per Chapter 3).
+This chapter introduces **HTTP fundamentals**, **REST APIs**, and **MVC concepts**, building on Chapters 1–3 to fetch, validate, create, update, and delete post data from `https://jsonplaceholder.typicode.com/posts`, which returns data with fields `userId`, `id`, `title`, and `body`.
+This prepares you for scalable pipelines and web frameworks like FastAPI (Chapter 53).

 This chapter avoids advanced concepts like type annotations (Chapter 7), testing (Chapter 9), or error handling with try/except (Chapter 7), focusing on HTTP requests, JSON processing, and basic validation.
 All code uses **PEP 8's 4-space indentation**, preferring spaces over tabs to avoid `IndentationError`, aligning with Hijra Group’s pipeline standards.
-The micro-project fetches data from a mock API or a local JSON file, validates it, and saves it to `data/transactions.csv`, testing edge cases with malformed data.
+The micro-project demonstrates all HTTP methods (GET, POST, PUT, PATCH, DELETE) using `/posts` and `/comments` endpoints, validating data and saving fetched posts to `data/posts.csv`, testing edge cases to align with Hijra Group’s content analytics needs.
+We assume `https://jsonplaceholder.typicode.com/posts` is always available for simplicity.

 ### Data Engineering Workflow Context